EconomyLens.com

 An Iranian man walks past an anti-US and anti-Israel mural painted on a wall, in the capital Tehran on May 10, 2026. ©AFP

-Hong Kong (AFP) – Asian stocks and oil futures were mixed on Tuesday after fresh US strikes on Iran threatened fragile negotiations to reopen the Hormuz strait.
-The United States and Iran have been trying to broker a deal to end the Middle East war and reopen the crucial waterway since a fragile ceasefire came into force on April 8.
-Stocks had rallied on Monday and crude futures contracts dropped below $100 after reports suggesting a deal was on the cusp of being reached.
+Hong Kong (AFP) – Asian stocks fell and crude prices diverged on Tuesday after fresh US strikes on Iran deflated optimism that a deal to reopen the Strait of Hormuz was imminent.
+The United States and Iran have been trying to reach a deal to end the Middle East war and reopen the crucial waterway since a fragile ceasefire on April 8.
+Stocks had rallied on Monday and crude futures contracts dropped below $100 a barrel after reports a deal was on the cusp of being struck.
+But these hopes were dashed on Monday when US forces said they attacked missile sites in southern Iran and boats trying to lay mines.

 Related